shiki-01/Stellar/README.md

 # Stellar

-awsome presenter soft for windows and linux
+awesome presenter soft for windows and linux